oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

 </copy>
 ```

-## Task 2: Load age group from local file
+## Task 2: Load age groups from local file

 1. Launch Data Load from the Database Actions page by clicking on the **DATA LOAD** card.

-    >**Note:** that you have various modes for loading data.
-You can either
-    directly load data or leave it in place by linking it.
-You can
+    >**Note:** You can load data from local files, other databases, or from cloud storage.
-    also create an ongoing feed to load data to Autonomous Database.
+    You can also create an ongoing feed to load data to Autonomous Database.

     >You can also load data from either your local file or database or
     cloud storage.